ibm-cloud-docs/schematics/error-messages.md

 When Schematics actions or workspace receives a non-zero return code from a command, API, UI or failed during setting up the infrastructure, by default the setup halts executing.
 Schematics provides resolution to handle such errors and help you get the expected behavior, output.
 {: shortdesc}

 This is not the complete list of error messages.
-Some messages are created by other systems, such as IAM to {{site.data.keyword.bpshort}} action to the user.
+Some messages are created by other systems, such as IAM authentication errors messages to the Schematics action.
 {: note}

 ## Action error messages